MorganKryze/Athunas/README.md

 First, follow the wiring instructions in the [wiring](./docs/wiring.md) guide.

-Or, on the other hand do every step manually by following the [installation guide](./docs/installation.md).
+Once everything is set up, we can follow the [installation guide](./docs/installation.md).

 ### Troubleshooting